xuserv/iBeatConAndroid/README.md

 4. Re-Open iBeatCon for Android Application.
 5. Enjoy It.

 [!]
-Please make sure your PC Firewall Setting allow 2001 Port and both device (PC & Android) is on same network.
+Please make sure your PC Firewall setting allow 2001 port and both device (PC & Android) are on same network.